aman-20232703/networking-cisco-packet-tracer-/README.md

 IP Address stands for internet Protocol is a unique identifier assigned to each device connected to network that use ip for communication .
 It allows to locate and  with each other on network either local or global .
 ##### Types of IP Address
 <b>IPv4 (Internet Protocol version 4) </b>

-• It it composed of four group of number  , each ranging from 0 to 255 , separated by period(.)
+• It it composed of four group of number, each ranging from 0 to 255 , separated by period(.)

 • It is of 32 bits